millionstars/chat-space/README.md

 ### Association
-- has_many :users through: :member
+- has_many :users through: :members
 - has_many :members
 - has_many :messages